 Make a Women’s Medium Hat using the instructions that follow OR

-if you’d like an ad-free downloadable copy of the PREMIUM pattern – which includes instructions for 3 sizes (youth (ages 7-12), teen, and women’s), you can find it for just $1.99 on Ravelry!
+if you’d like an ad-free downloadable copy of the PREMIUM pattern – which includes instructions for 3 sizes (youth (ages 7-12), teen, and women’s), you can find it for less than the price of a cup of coffee!